binoybarnabas/logger-js/README.md

 ## About the Package

-**devlogging** is a lightweight logging utility designed for developers to easily debug errors and important events during software development in the development environment.
+**devlogging** is a lightweight logging utility designed for react developers to easily debug errors and important events during software development in the development environment.
 Say goodbye to cluttered `console.log()` statements – with devlogging, you can streamline your debugging process effortlessly in development mode and don't need to worry about deleting all those `console.log()` that you have used to debug; .

 ## How to Use